nuovecode/Fast-titles/README.md

 CONTRIBUTIONS
 -------------
-Test, suggestions and contribution are sincerely appreciated
+Tests, suggestions and contributions are sincerely appreciated :)

 RELEASE NOTES
 -------------